AI Model Management: A Comprehensive Guide for Enterprise AI Solutions

 • Resource management: Plan capacity to avoid overspending on infrastructure.
 For example, allocate resources dynamically based on demand to minimize waste.

 • Scaling strategies: Use deployment patterns that scale efficiently.
-Consider serverless functions for AI tasks with variable workloads.
+Consider serverless functions for ai tasks with variable workloads.

 • Cost optimization: Continuously refine models to reduce computational needs.
 This includes techniques like model pruning and quantization.